AncientLich/wmlxgettext-unoff/docs/source/enduser/usage.rst

     added to the python GUI for wesnoth tools (since the ansi escape colors could be not desired by the GUI)

-Finally there is a last option, supported for retro-compatibility, that it is **not** actually useful:
+Finally there is a last option, that an end-used should **never** use:

   * ``--initialdomain=INIT_DOMAIN``: It tells the name of the current domain when no ``#textdomain`` still found in .cfg/.lua file.